JA-WRI/Park-Scene---Graphic-Design/README.md

 Khyati Vyas | 40281818<br><br>

 <h1>Description</h1>
-This program is a 3D interactive map of a park.
-There is a designated path that you can follow made of stone.<br>
+This program is a 3D scene of a simple park.
+Explore the park scene using the keyboard and mouse<br>
-You cna walk or even fly arouud the park and explore the different amenities this park has to offer.<br><br>
+movements described below.
+And try out the advanced features this park has to offer.

 <h2>Keyboard/Mouse Movements</h2><br>